 In Game Mode, the HDR brightness is about the same as outside of Game Mode.
 For the most part, the difference is hardly noticeable, although real scenes appear slightly dimmer.

-Like most Sony TVs, this TV has incredible PQ EOTF tracking.
+Like most Sony TVs, the Sony Bravia XR A80J has incredible PQ EOTF tracking.
 The vast majority of content is displayed at the exact brightness level the content creator intended.
 There's a very smooth roll-off near the TV's peak brightness, preserving fine details in bright areas of the screen.

-Even before calibrating the Sony A80J OLED, it has excellent accuracy.
+With just a few quick settings changes out-of-the-box, the Sony A80J OLED has excellent accuracy.
 The white balance and color inaccuracies are minor and are hard to spot with the naked eye.
-Gamma is great too, but it doesn't quite follow the 2.2 target well with some bright scenes, so a few scenes are either over-brightened or too dark.
+Gamma is great, but it doesn't quite follow the 2.2 target, so a few scenes are either over-brightened or too dark.
 Also, its color temperature is on the cold side, giving the image a slightly blue tint.

 The Sony A80J has fantastic accuracy after calibration.
 The white balance, gamma, and color temperature are all nearly perfect, and while there are some slight inaccuracies with a few colors, it's not noticeable at all.
 The calibration system is effective but sensitive, so it can be tricky to calibrate as changes to one setting may have a more significant impact on other measurements.